uweeby/Insight/README.md

 Insight is a Simple Message Server for Unity based on Mirror.
 It can operate on its network connection or alongside a NetworkMannager.
 Inspired by MasterServerFramework it can be expanded with flexible modules.
 Please see the [Wiki](https://github.com/uweenukr/Insight/wiki) for more detailed inforamtion.

-### Disclaimer
-This software is currently alpha, and subject to change.
-Not to be used in production systems.

 ### Requirements:
 Mirror: https://github.com/vis2k/Mirror
 Unity: 2018.2.20+